alperb/rdcp/README.md

 ### `HEARTBEAT`

-HEARTBEAT method is used to keep the connection alive.
-It is used to keep the connection alive, and return the response.
+HEARTBEAT method is used to ping the server.
 It is similar to HTTP HEAD.
 It can be used to keep the connection alive.

 #### Request
 ```